 On the other hand, many midlife women are recognizing the need for transformation and are being proactive and planning their future by purposefully changing careers, going into business or even considering flying solo.
 Therefore, they recognise the need to re-evaluate their image and sense of ‘self’.

 It’s fast becoming the more frequent and desired emerging trend for midlife women now to be starting their transitions around the age of 40 into the next chapter of their life, for any number of reasons, some planned changes, some not.

 Some may call it a midlife crisis.
 It’s about knowing what works for you, taking into account the life you want to be living, and the quality of the relationships you want in the environment that nurtures and supports you.

 It’s also what Life and Love Coaches talk about: Change is normal.
-Nothing is forever, the tide comes in, the tide goes out.
-When we are faced with adversity, we are presented the perfect opportunity to explore how to navigate and expand your options for a higher benefit, but difficult to navigate when you are walking on virgin ground where you have never been before.
+Nothing is forever, the tide comes in, and the tide goes out.
+When we are faced with adversity, we are presented with the perfect opportunity to explore how to navigate and expand our options for a higher benefit, but difficult to navigate when you are walking on virgin ground where you have never been before.

 Before there can be a transformation, there first needs to be a demolition.

-For many, a makeover includes redefining your identity, realigning your head and your heart, especially for those who feel disempowered by illness, bereavement, divorce, bankruptcy and any other attack or impact on their fulfilment.
+For many, a makeover includes redefining your identity and realigning your head and your heart, especially for those who feel disempowered by illness, bereavement, divorce, bankruptcy and any other attack or impact on their fulfilment.
 With guidance and know-how can, a makeover can be the most impactful transformation when authenticity is maintained.